 20 Minute Black Beans

-Grease pan.
-Saute onion and garlic until onion is soft or about 5-7 minutes.
+- Grease pan.
+Sauté onion and garlic until the onion is soft or about 5-7 minutes.

-Mix in beans, green chilis and lime juice.
+- Mix in beans, green chiles and lime juice.
 Add warm water and tomato paste.
-Sitre until tomato paste is thoroughly combined.
+Stir until the tomato paste is thoroughly combined.

 - Season with salt and pepper (to taste).

 - Simmer on medium heat for 12-15 minutes